Jets Group’s Responsible Supply Chain

-We have established a supplier due diligence process to select, onboard and develop suppliers, and during 2022 we will add criteria directly linked to sustainability and risk management.
-The Jets Group’s supplier code of conduct, reviewed and updated 2022, will help set clear expectations and define requirements and frequency of supplier audits from a risk management point of view.
+We have established a supplier due diligence process to select, onboard and develop suppliers.
+Jets Group's supplier code of conduct, reviewed and updated 2022, will help set clear expectations and define requirements and frequency of supplier audits from a risk management point of view.

 Our approach to responsible sourcing is based on the OECD Due Diligence Guidance for Responsible Business Conduct and can be summarized in 3 steps:

 The goal of the supply chain due diligence process is to map and assess risk.
 We have established a tool that assesses suppliers’ location or geographic presence with respect to global human rights and corruption indexes.
 This, together with annual expenditure and track record of cooperation with the respective suppliers, allows us to prioritize our audit efforts towards suppliers with presumably higher risk and where we consider having the greatest opportunity to influence.